Plutonomicon/cardano-transaction-lib/doc/runtime.md

   outputs = { self, cardano-transaction-lib, nixpkgs, ... }:
     # some boilerplate
     let
-      defaultSystems = [ "x86_64-linux" "x86_64-darwin" ];
+      defaultSystems = [
+        "x86_64-linux"
+        "x86_64-darwin"
+        "aarch64-linux"
+        "aarch64-darwin"
+      ];
       perSystem = nixpkgs.lib.genAttrs defaultSystems;

-      # generate `pkgs` with the CTL overlay applied.
+      # generate `pkgs` with CTL's overlays applied.
 This gives you access to
-      # various additional packages, using the same versions of CTL, including:
+      # various additional packages, using the same versions of CTL
       nixpkgsFor = system: import nixpkgs {
         inherit system;
-        overlays = [ cardano-transaction-lib.overlay ];
+        overlays = [
+          cardano-transaction-lib.overlays.runtime
+          # you probably want this one too, although it's not demonstrated
+          # in this example
+          cardano-transaction-lib.overlays.purescript
+        ];
       };

       # The configuration for the CTL runtime, which will be passed to the